edkhoze/erudit.com.au/content/blog/antigravity.md

 ### Native Image Generation

 Need assets?
 Antigravity has the ability to **natively generate images** using Google's latest image generation models.
-I used this feature to create the abstract 3D visuals and the logo for this very site, all without leaving the IDE.
+As you no doubt can tell, the images in this blog post have been created this way.

 ## Planning Mode: A Game Changer

-I've been using the **Planning Mode**, which feels similar to Cursor 2 but even more refined.
+I've been using the **Planning Mode**, which feels similar to Cursor 2 / vanilla VS Code but even more refined.
 I really like it.
 The workflow is wonderful:

 1. It creates a detailed **Implementation Plan**.
 2. It creates a **Task List** and ticks off items one-by-one as it executes them.